wutsungyu/Dynamic-Supply-Chain-Model-Nonlinear-cost-models/Dynamic Supply Chain Model Nonlinear cost models intro.md

 In the supply chain, there are often the following costs

-1.material costs \n
+1.material costs
-2.transportation costs from suppliers to facilities\n
+2.transportation costs from suppliers to facilities

 3.material inventory costs，
 4.inventory costs of products in facilities， 5.transportation costs from facilities to warehouses，